-- Ships to you in a plastic slab to protect the coins condition.
+- Ships in a protective plastic slab courtesy of the NGC.

 - Contains 1 oz of .999 pure silver.

-- Features a grade of PF70 from the Numismatic Guaranty Corporation.
+- Graded PF70 by the Numismatic Guaranty Corporation.

-- Bears the W mint mark of the West Point Mint.
+- Includes the W mint mark of the West Point Mint.

 |W - West Point